MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-workspaces.md

 ## Enable workspaces for users

-To enable Edge workspaces for users in your organization, download the Microsoft Edge policy file (version 107 or greater) and enable the [EdgeWorkspacesEnabled] policy.
-Eligible individuals can to enable Edge Workspaces by enabling the **#edge-workspaces** flag in Microsoft Edge.
+To enable Edge Workspaces for users in your organization, download the Microsoft Edge policy file (version 107 or greater) and enable the [EdgeWorkspacesEnabled]() policy.
+Eligible individuals can enable Edge Workspaces by enabling the **edge://flags#edge-workspaces** flag in Microsoft Edge.

 > [!NOTE]
 > Native Microsoft Intune support for enabling Edge Workspaces will be available with Microsoft Edge version 107.

-## The Edge Workplaces user experience
+## The Edge Workspaces user experience

 Edge Workspaces lets users share a set of browser tabs so working groups can view the same websites and latest working files in one place and stay on the same page.

 Imagine a scenario where a team member is being onboarded to a new project or is being added to a project in progress.
 Instead of sending multiple links back and forth over email, it’s productive and convenient to share all the links as open tabs in a workspace.
 What’s more, the user will be able to see which tab each group member is on and, if tabs are updated, will see those updates happen in real-time.

-To learn more about how to get your users started with Edge Workspaces, visit: [URL].
+To learn more about how to get your users started with Edge Workspaces, visit: [Getting started with Microsoft Edge Workspaces (public preview)](https://prod.support.services.microsoft.com/en-us/topic/63a5a6d7-3db4-468f-aba8-fdd00dce4c35?preview=true).

 ### Workspaces sharing